-3. Who are our SEND co-ordinators (SENCos) and how can I contact them?
+3. Who is our SEND co-ordinator (SENDCo) and how can I contact her?

-Mrs Carter is here on Monday and Tuesday and Mrs McGuinness is here on Wednesday and, Thursday.
-You can drop in first thing to see if they are available or make an appointment via the school office.
-Alternatively you can contact them on ACarter@elystjohns.cambs.sch.uk or AMcGuinness@elystjohns.cambs.sch.uk
+Mrs McGuinness is here Tuesday to Thursday.
+You can drop in first thing to see if she is available or make an appointment via the school office.
+Alternatively you can contact her on AMcGuinness@elystjohns.cambs.sch.uk